-Grampa’s Pancakes and Sunday mornings just go together, like sunshine and lemonade or baseball and hot dogs.
+Grampa’s Pancakes and Sunday mornings just go together, like baseball and hot dogs.
 My grandfather created this pancake recipe back in the 1940’s and it has been our family’s Sunday morning tradition ever since.
 My mother made them for us growing up and now I make them for my family.
 You know it is Sunday morning when you can smell the pancakes!

 Grampa's Pancakes